CJ5 Engine Swap Choices

 Chevy V-6 Engine

 Another good engine swap choice for early Jeeps is the 4.3 litre Chevy V6.
-Introduced in 1985, this motor is basically a small-block Chevy V8 with the back two cylinders cut off, so parts availability is great.
+Introduced in 1985, this motor is basically a small-block Chevy V8 with the back two cylinders cut off, so parts availability is excellent.
 It's compact size fits well in vintage Jeeps.

 A popular engine/transmission combo is a Chevy 4.3 V6 with a GM TH350 automatic.